kmwest/SRI-Theme/README.md

 Quick format
 ------------

-Add +sribasic to your ggplot to apply a quick set format.
+Add +sribasic to your ggplot to apply a quick format.
 This applies theme\_sri and sets scale color and fill to "sricolors".
 For example:

 ``` r
 ggplot(iris, aes(Sepal.Length, Sepal.Width, color = Species)) +